insidert/insidert/content/posts/monthly-updates/july-2020-update.md

 ### IOTD app

-We have published our first app on the Play Store.
-IOTD - Image of the day.
-Read [why we have built this](/posts/publishing-the-first-android-app/) and the [technical internals](http://localhost:8080/posts/how-i-built-iotd-app/) I am really happy with the results.
+We have published our first app on the Play Store. **IOTD - Image of the day**.
+Read [why we have built this](/posts/publishing-the-first-android-app/) and the [technical internals](/posts/how-i-built-iotd-app/) I am really happy with the results.

 ### Craypolar is not MF7